mefengl/vscode-copy-folder-content/README.md

 - Add File to Collection
 - Add File to Collection and Copy
 - Begin New File Collection
+- Copy Collection and Clear

-These commands enable you to create a collection of individual files, add to the collection, and copy the entire collection's content to your clipboard.
+These commands enable you to create a collection of individual files, add to the collection, copy the entire collection's content to your clipboard, and clear the collection.

 ## Installation 🔧